WoofGrrrr/file-system-broker/modules/FileSystemBroker/README.md

-# An API for Thunderbird Web Extensions to Access Files on the System
+# An API for Thunderbird Web Extensions to Access Files on the User's System

 ## Objective

-This FileSystemBroker API provides a safe way for any Thunderbird Web Extension to access the computer's file system without having to use an "Experiments API", which would open up Thunderbird to alllow an extension complete and unrestricted access to the user's system.
+This FileSystemBroker API provides a safe way for any Thunderbird Web Extension to access the computer's file system without having to use an "Experiments API", which could open up Thunderbird to alllow an extension complete and unrestricted access to the user's system.

 A Thunderbird extension can use this API to access files in a caller-specific